lacrypta/nomad-old/nip.md

 The reason behind this is twofold:

 - on the one hand, this allows for clients to build a `REQ` query restricting themselves to events validated by specific validators, improving efficiency on the client side,
-- on the other hand, it allows validators to be freely composed via the `nostr-ro` capability: a validator can look for events referring the one being validated that are themselves validated by a specific validators.
+- on the other hand, it allows validators to be freely composed via the `NostrRead` capability: a validator can look for events referring the one being validated that are themselves validated by a specific validators.

 Were we not to use a single-letter tag, filtering out the results client-side could be time consuming and cumbersome.